-As the lead curriculum developer for Technovation, I developed both the structure and the content of the curriculum.
+As the lead curriculum developer for Technovation, I designed and authored the curriculum.
 The curriculum is split into five major categories: ideation, business, marketing, and pitching.
 Each category assumes no prior knowledge and teaches students how to create the necessary materials to participate in the competition.

 Entrepreneurship - Students create and execute a business plan to turn their ideas into startup businesses.